 Listen to this article:

-The Longevity Diet, developed by biochemist Valter Longo, Ph.D., is meant to help people live both longer and healthier lives.
-It’s a set of guidelines focused on healthy eating that includes eating more plants, less protein and includes fasting.
+What is the longevity diet?
+The Longevity Diet, developed by biochemist Dr. Valter Longo, Ph.D., is meant to help people live both longer and healthier lives.
+The Longevity diet plan is a set of guidelines focused on healthy eating that includes eating more plants, less protein and includes fasting.

 Fasting correctly promotes autophagy, which is the body’s way to renew damaged cells.
 Autophagy occurs when there are limited nutrients available in the diet and the body begins to use its energy stores.
 The word “autophagy” literally means to self (auto) eat (phagy).